input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 SNAPSHOT_DIGEST=$(curl -sL $AGGREGATOR_ENDPOINT/artifact/snapshots | jq -r '.[0].digest')
 ```

-You can pick an online test aggregator directly from the [Mithril explorer](https://mithril.network/explorer).
+You can pick an online test aggregator directly from the [Mithril Explorer](https://mithril.network/explorer).

-### Step 2: Select A Snapshot
+### Step 2: Select a snapshot

-List the available snapshots with which you can bootstrap a Cardano node
+List the available snapshots with which you can bootstrap a Cardano node:

 ```bash
 NETWORK=$NETWORK AGGREGATOR_ENDPOINT=$AGGREGATOR_ENDPOINT ./mithril-client snapshot list
 ```

-You will see a list of snapshots
+You will see a list of snapshots:

 ```bash
 +-------+-----------+---------+------------------------------------------------------------------+------------+-----------+--------------------------------+